worldbank/TwitterEconomicMonitoring/README.md

 # Twitter tutorials

 ## Introduction
-The rapid escalation of the COVID-19 crisis has emphasized the need to extract real-time policy insights from big data sources to compensate for the limitations of other data sources.
-In this project, we provide training material to educate practitioners on how to generate indicators out of Twitter data on crucial issues associated with the COVID-19 crisis with a focus on unemployment, public sentiment, and misinformation, with practical examples focusing on in Brazil, Mexico, and Pakistan.
+The rapid escalation of the COVID-19 crisis has emphasized the need to extract real-time policy insights from big data sources, especially in developing countries.
+In this project, we provide training material to educate development reseachers and practitioners on how to generate indicators from Twitter data on key issues associated with the COVID-19 crisis, with a focus on unemployment, public sentiment, and misinformation, highlighting practical examples focusing on Brazil, Mexico, and Pakistan.

 ## Content
 This repository contains the following: